-He explains how Khula Mills started: "Khula Mills is a product of HIA International Security trading as Nqanawe Holdings, a youth-owned company that consists of a team of dedicated individuals from different backgrounds.
+He explains how Khula Mills started: "Khula Mills is a product of HIA International Security trading

 "HIA International Security has been in operation for over 10 years.
 There was a bid advertised by the Mpumalanga Department of Agriculture for an expression of interest for grain milling in the province.
 I submitted a response and was successful.
 Afterwards, I registered Khula Mills as an operation company for milling and selling," says Nyawo.